-Saint Clements Yass seats about 300, services are held weekly on Sunday and Monday, and is usually open during the day to allow all who wish to take time to contemplate and appreciate the spirit and beauty of this place of worship.
+Saint Clements Yass seats about 300, services are held weekly on Sunday.
+The building is usually open during the day to allow all who wish to take time to contemplate and appreciate the spirit and beauty of this place of worship.

-- Saint Clements Yass had its first burial in Church of England grounds in 1843.
+- Saint Clements Yass had its first burial in 1843.